huiyuchen708/FaceShield/README.md

 ## ⏳ Quick Start

 ### 1. Environmental
-(option 1) You can run the following script to configure the necessary environment:
+You can run the following script to configure the necessary environment:

 ```
 git clone git@github.com:SCLBD/DeepfakeBench.git